In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Thule Spring is a 3-wheel everyday stroller in our best full-size stroller review.
+The Thule Spring is a 3-wheel everyday stroller in our full-size stroller review.
 It is lightweight and folds ultra-small, making it a good choice for those with limited space or lifting abilities.
 We love the deep reclining seat with additional padding over the average stroller.
 We think the folding process is easy and can be done quickly.
 The Spring has a reasonable price and can be paired with infant car seats by purchasing adapters.
 However, the Spring is not as high of quality as most Thule strollers, and the smaller wheels and flexing frame made it hard to push and turn on and off-road.
 The pushing problems make this stroller less of a favorite than it used to be, and it could be greatly improved with larger wheels and stiffer joints.

 REASONS TO BUY